mit-satori/getting-started/portal-howto/customization.rst

       pip install --user ipykernel
       python -m ipykernel install --user --name=${CKNAME}

-   This creates a new kernel we can start from our OOD Jupyter launcher.
+   This creates a new kernel we can start from in the OOD Jupyter launcher.
 It should be visible, under the name given by ``${CKNAME}`` , when a new Jupyter session is started.

 Some additional steps for Julia and Octave